 Public Contracts Code section 12211(a) mandates that each State agency shall report annually to the California Department of Resources Recycling and Recovery (CalRecycle) their progress in meeting recycled-content product purchasing requirements using the report format provided by the CalRecycle.
 CalRecycle is ultimately responsible in providing this information in a report to the State Legislature detailing the total of all the State Agency Buy Recycled Campaign (SABRC) reporting figures.

 State agencies are required to submit a SABRC annual report to CalRecycle.
 Agencies must report the total dollar amount of all products purchased, regardless of how the products are purchased, e.g., via interagency agreement, statewide contract, contractor’s purchase of products.
 The report is for those purchases within the last fiscal year in each of the reportable categories and the total amount spent on recycled-content products (RCP) within each of the reportable categories.
-Each state agency shall require the businesses with whom it contracts to use, to the maximum extent economically feasible in the performance of the contract work, recycled products.
+Each state agency shall require the businesses with whom it contracts to use recycled products, to the maximum extent economically feasible in the performance of the contract work.
 Each state agency’s annual report should include its purchases, as well as those purchases by the businesses with whom it contracts.

 Following the steps listed below will assist State agencies to provide an accurate accounting of their SABRC purchases.

 1. Tracking Purchases.